 That’s why a check up is valuable.
 Determining the cause or source of any dysfunction and identifying any malfunction before it becomes symptomatic is always better than waiting for it to be noticeably problematic.

-Massage therapy, chiropractic, physiotherapy, osteopathy, other body workers, naturopaths and a whole host of other modalities can often be of assistance, each with its own unique benefit and role in healing.
+Massage therapy, chiropractic, physiotherapy, osteopathy, other Healthy Body workers, naturopaths and a whole host of other modalities can often be of assistance, each with its own unique benefit and role in healing.

 Regardless of the treatment of choice, working with someone who can help collaborate the right pieces of the puzzle to optimize your health and ensure your function is ideal.